 Do not use fuses of higher amperage rating than those recommended.
 Substitution of a fuse of improper rating can cause extensive electrical system damage and possibly a fire.

 Replacing the headlight bulb

-If the headlight bulb burns out, replace the bulb as follows
+This motorcycle is equipped with a quartz bulb headlight.
+If the headlight bulb burns out, replace the bulb as follows:

 1 Remove the 2 screws holding the light unit assembly